raroni/hercules/README.md

 ### [Stitch](https://github.com/sstephenson/stitch)

 Very elegant and simple!
-Unfortunately, it is based on load paths which makes its require behaves different from node's.
+Unfortunately, it is based on load paths which makes its require behave different from node's.
 Written by one of my heroes, [Sam Stephenson](http://twitter.com/sstephenson).

 ### [Browserify](https://github.com/substack/node-browserify)